Kriptikz/TopDownMultiplayer/README.md

   For the camera I will create a very simple actor with a SpringArm and Camera component and move it around as necessary.
 This actor will be called TDMPlayerCamera.
 Anytime the PlayerController possesses a Character we will change the camera from our Character to our TDMPlayerCamera.

-  Option #2 seems like it will be easier to control in a lot of different ways so I will use it for the template.
-One problem is if the Character gets destroyed where will the Camera be?
-I can also easily create a spectator and can use the same Camera.

 # How to use this template?
 -